House of Glücksburg: Schleswig-Holstein-Sonderburg-Glücksburg

 The Dukes of Schleswig-Holstein-Sonderburg-Glücksburg constitute the senior male line of the branch.
 They hold the headship by primogeniture of the cadet house of Glücksburg.
-The headship by agnatic primogeniture of the entire House of Oldenburg is held by Christoph, Prince of Schleswig-Holstein.
+The headship by agnatic primogeniture of the entire House of Oldenburg is held by Friedrich Ferdinand, Prince of Schleswig-Holstein.

-The heir apparent is Friedrich Ferdinand, Hereditary Prince of Schleswig-Holstein (born 1985).
+The heir apparent is Prince Alfred of Schleswig-Holstein (born 2019).

 Denmark

-In 1853, Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg became heir to the Kingdom of Denmark, and in 1863, he ascended the throne.
+In 1852, Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg became heir-presumptive to the Kingdom of Denmark, and in 1863, he ascended the throne.
 He was the fourth son of Friedrich Wilhelm, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, whose elder brother (and male-line descendants) retained the Glücksburg dukedom.
-The Danish royal family call itself Glücksborg, using a slightly Danicized form of Glücksburg.
+The Danish royal family still calls itself Glücksborg, using a slightly Danicized form of Glücksburg.

-The heir apparent is Frederik, Crown Prince of Denmark (born 1968), who belongs agnatically to the Monpezat family.
-See the present line of succession.
-Although there are no more male members of the dynastic line of Glücksburgs domiciled in Denmark, there are descendants of Christian IX who married without the monarch's permission, thus forfeiting their royal status.

 Greece

 In 1863 and with the name George I, Prince Wilhelm of Denmark was elected King of the Hellenes on the recommendation of Europe's Great Powers.
 He was the second son of King Christian IX of Denmark.

 The Hellenic constitutional monarchy was usurped in a coup d'état by a military junta in 1967 and the royal family fled into exile.
 The monarchy was abolished in 1973.
-After the collapse of the military dictatorship in 1974, 69.18% of votes recorded in a republic referendum were against the return of the monarchy.
+After the collapse of the military dictatorship in 1974, 69.18% of votes recorded in a republic referendum were against the restoration of the monarchy.

+As of 2024, the family has assumed the last name "De Grèce" (Ντε Γκρες; "of Greece"), first used by Greek author and dynast Prince Michael of Greece and Denmark for his pen name as Michel de Grèce, as the only one familiar to them.